practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

     Exits go to: 11, 1, 7

 Changing directions ends up paying off.
-Upon entering room 8, the terrible smell that is sensed indicates the Wumpus is nearby, and because rooms 1 and 11 have already been visited, there is only one place left for the Wumpus to be hiding:
+Upon entering room 8, the terrible smell that is sensed indicates that the Wumpus is nearby, and because rooms 1 and 11 have already been visited, there is only one place left for the Wumpus to be hiding: